kasakun/Simulation-of-Sperm-Whales-Species/README.md

 Marine Mammals, Weihua Zhu

 The mechanism is:
 Every thread schedule its own events.
-Because we are using threads, we DO NOT using communication.
+Becgause we are using threads, we DO NOT using communication.
 Each thread can directly call the specific object function to modify the value.
 The shared value must be protected by the lock.

 The examples are marine mammals(MM) and sperm whales(SW) consume food.
 SW and MM has its own funciton eat().
 Consuming